NCCGA Rules & Eligibilty

 • Players must have amateur status (PGM students training to become a professional may compete as long as they do not currently compete for money)

-• Men and women may compete on the same team or play on gender specific teams at the same school (women play from shorter tees)
+• Men and women may compete on the same team or play on gender specific teams at the same school.
+Women play from shorter tees

-• A player will play the mens or women's tees in accordance with the gender he or she identifies with as NCCGA tournaments are inclusive for all eligible college golfers
+• A player will play the men's or women's tees in accordance with the gender he or she identifies with as NCCGA tournaments are inclusive for all eligible college golfers

 • If your college does not have an NCCGA sanctioned team, you may compete as an individual.
-The NCCGA staff can also help individuals start a club team.
+The NCCGA staff can also help individuals start a club team

 • Participating in NCCGA tournaments may count towards NCAA eligibility